- HyperLapse — this won the Internet for April. Everyone else can go home. Check out this unbelievable video and source is available.

 - So You Want to Build A Connected Sensor Device?
 (Google Doc) — The purpose of this document is to provide an overview of infrastructure, options, and tradeoffs for the parts of the data ecosystem that deal with generating, storing, transmitting, and sharing data.
 In addition to providing an overview, the goal is to learn what the pain points are, so we can address them.
 This is a collaborative document drafted for the purpose of discussion and contribution at Sensored Meetup #10. (via Rachel Kalmar)

-ENTRIES TAGGED "google maps"
+"google maps" entries

 Street View Tiles Hacks, Policy Simulation, Map Tile Toolbox, and Connected Sensor Device HowTo